Dave Maclean: 1970s

 "We Said Goodbye", "Tears" (also recorded by Chrystian, a Brazilian singer), and "Feelings" (an international hit by Morris Albert).
 "We said Goodbye" was a resounding success, and received Gold Records both in Brazil and Mexico.
-In Mexico, Dave did a remarkable job of putting four hits within the top ten.
+In Mexico, Maclean did a remarkable job of putting four hits within the top ten.
 The singer also had recognition in countries like Philippines, Ecuador, Panama, Portugal, United States, Spain, France and England.

 1980s and 1990s

 In 1980, the rush of Brazilian singers recording in English had slowed down.
-Dave invites the Munhoz brothers to form the trio "Dollar Company", which remained for more than 15 years.
-In 1996, Dave took a new direction to his music career, and set up a new band: "Montana Country", taking advantage of a new wave to modernize American country music.
+Maclean invited the Munhoz brothers to form the trio "Dollar Company", which remained for more than 15 years.
+In 1996, Maclean took a new direction to his music career, and set up a new band: "Montana Country", taking advantage of a new wave to modernize American country music.

 Composer

 As a composer of sertanejo music, his works in Portuguese became known through artists like Gian and Giovani (Mil Corações), Sérgio Reis (Palavras de Amor e Na Outra Mão), Sula Miranda (Fogo e Palha), Sandy & Junior (Pra Dançar com Você e Ser Criança), Nalva Aguiar (Cowboy de Rodeio), among others.
-Dave also participated in the recordings of other artists, exponents of national music, such as: Zezé Di Camargo & Luciano, Leandro e Leonardo, Edson and Hudson, Amado Batista, Joanna, Sérgio Reis, Sula Miranda, Willie Nelson, Duduca e Dalvan, Marlon e Maycon, among others.
+Maclean also participated in the recordings of other artists, exponents of national music, such as: Zezé Di Camargo & Luciano, Leandro e Leonardo, Edson and Hudson, Amado Batista, Joanna, Sérgio Reis, Sula Miranda, Willie Nelson, Duduca e Dalvan, Marlon e Maycon, among others.

 2010s

-Dave is currently performing with "The 70's International Sound," singing songs of Bee Gees, Elton John, Johnny Rivers and The Beatles.
-He also performs in the "Hits Again" show, playing his old hits and his 1970s best contemporaries such as Paul Denver, Steve Maclean, Pholhas, and others.
+Maclean was performing with "The 70's International Sound," singing songs of Bee Gees, Elton John, Johnny Rivers and The Beatles.
+He also performed in the "Hits Again" show, playing his old hits and his 1970s best contemporaries such as Paul Denver, Steve Maclean, Pholhas, and others.

+Death

+Maclean died in São Paulo on 17 June 2023, at the age of 78.